LarryHaoPhao0389/InfinityProphet/README.md

 # IDEA9103 Creative Coding – Quiz 8

+*Welcome to this channel!
+This readme provides some inspiration of the concept for the project of some proposals on the artwork, including how it might be presented and why it is a good inspiration.*

 ## Part 1 – Imaging Technique Inspiration

 ### Visual Inspiration: Painterly Light, Reflection, and Atmospheric Motion